google/go-cloud/docs/design.md

   focus is making software run predictably and reliably with the resources at hand.

-Go X Cloud uses Go interfaces at the boundary between these two personas: a developer is meant to use an interface, and an operator is meant to provide an implementation of that interface.
+Go Cloud uses Go interfaces at the boundary between these two personas: a developer is meant to use an interface, and an operator is meant to provide an implementation of that interface.
 The [`blob.Bucket`] type is a prime example: the API does not provide a way of creating a new bucket, as that is an